Login Sign in

 • Brand names: Prilosec & Prilosec OTC (human drugs), Gastrogard (equine)

 • Expiration range: Tablets or capsules have a shelf life of up to 3 years.
-Liquid has a shelf life of 2 years in powder form or 28 days once reconstituted (mixed with water).
+Liquid suspension expiration dates may vary based on compounding pharmacy, refer to package instructions

 If your dog has ever experienced an upset stomach, it’s only natural to wonder “can dogs take omeprazole?” and “when should I give omeprazole to my dog?”